Microchip Technology

-Microchip Technology Incorporated is an American publicly traded semiconductor corporation that manufactures microcontroller, mixed-signal, analog, and Flash-IP integrated circuits.
+Microchip Technology Incorporated is an American publicly traded semiconductor corporation that manufactures microcontrollers, microprocessors, integrated circuits (digital, mixed-signal, and analog), and flash memory.

 Its corporate headquarters is located in Chandler, Arizona.
 Its wafer fabs are located in Gresham, Oregon, and Colorado Springs, Colorado.
 The company's assembly/test facilities are in Chachoengsao, Thailand, and Calamba and Cabuyao, Philippines.

-Microchip Technology offers support and resources to educators, researchers and students in an effort to increase awareness and knowledge of embedded applications.

 History

 Origins

-Microchip Technology was founded in 1987 when General Instrument spun off its microelectronics division as a wholly owned subsidiary.
+Microchip Technology was founded in February 14, 1989 when General Instrument spun off its microelectronics division as a wholly owned subsidiary.
 The newly formed company was a supplier of programmable non-volatile memory, microcontrollers, digital signal processors, card chip on board, and consumer integrated circuits.
 An initial public offering (IPO) later in the year was canceled because of the October 1987 stock market crash.

 Microchip Technology became an independent company in 1989 when it was acquired by a group of venture capitalists led by Sequoia Capital.
 In the same year, Microchip Technology announced the release of small, inexpensive 8-bit reduced instruction set computing (RISC) microcontrollers for $2.40 apiece, whereas most RISC microcontrollers were 32-bit devices selling for hundreds of dollars.